In the guide

 Barn

-Barn eggs must be produced in a poultry establishment where the hens:
+Barn eggs must be produced in a poultry establishment where:

-• are provided with at least 15 cm perch space per hen
+• the hens are provided with at least 15 cm perch space per hen

-• comply with requirements relating to the hens' housing and fittings
+• the establishment complies with requirements relating to the hens' housing and fittings

 If you need further advice about the other descriptions of methods of farming, or the hens' housing requirements, please contact APHA on 03000 200301 in England and 0300 303 8268 in Wales.